ericom-gideon/docs/docs/apps/Setting_and_changing_your_apps_configuration_and_infrastructure.md

 #### Setting Configuration During Deployment

-Inital step when deploying your app to Ninefold is configuring your app.
+Initial step when deploying your app to Ninefold is configuring your app.
 Here, you are given the opportunity to customize some aspects of your deployment:

 __Name Your App:__